nirnachmani/HA-Alarm-Clock-Cards/README.md

 ## Installation

-1. Copy the cards into `config/www/ha_alarm_clock_cards/` inside your Home Assistant config.
+1. Copy the cards into `config/www/ha_alarm_clock_cards/` inside your Home Assistant.
 2. In Home Assistant, open **Settings → Dashboards ⋮ (in the top right corner) → Resources → Add Resource**
 - enter `/hacsfiles/ha_alarm_clock/alarms-card.js` and choose **JavaScript Module** as the resource type for the alarm card, and/or,
 - enter `/hacsfiles/ha_alarm_clock/reminders-card.js` and choose **JavaScript Module** as the resource type for the reminders card